Leonn24/EventGeek-Project1/README.md

 WHEN I search for a State
 THEN I am presented with current and future events for that State WHEN I search for city, I am presented with events around specific cities.
-Events will have a link that d
+Events section will have a button that directs them to purchase tickets.

 ```